nuremics/nuremics-labs/README.md

 - **`nuremics-apps`** _(current repository)_:
 This repository contains examples of end-user applications built using the **NUREMICS®** framework.
 It is intended to be **forked** by developers to initiate their own `nuremics-apps` project and build custom applications tailored to their specific use cases.

 Readers are invited to begin their exploration of the **NUREMICS®** project with the [`nuremics`](https://github.com/nuremics/nuremics) repository, to understand the core framework and its foundational concepts.
-Once you're familiar with the underlying logic, this `nuremics-apps` repository will guide you deeper into the code, showing how to implement your own **Procs**, assemble them into full **Apps**, and operate them both as a developer and as an end-user.
+Once you're familiar with the underlying logic, this `nuremics-apps` repository will guide you deeper into the code, showing how to develop your own **NUREMICS®** applications, and operate them both as a developer and as an end-user.

 ## Installation